spxbhuhb/adaptive/.junie/guidelines.md

 ## Safe operations and constraints

 - Do NOT start a Gradle build under any circumstances.
-The project is large and builds are slow; it is not practical for ad-hoc validation.
+The project is large, builds are slow; it is not practical for ad-hoc validation.
-- Prefer skipping a test run (or marking a test as skipped) to running iterative cycles.
 - Use repository-aware tools to explore code and docs:
   - To find files/symbols/text: search_project
   - To see a file’s structure (imports, symbols): get_file_structure